DeltaMLBench: Can AI Agents Improve on Published ML Research?

 We tested two scaffolding approaches:

-The Modular Agent (from METR's poking-agents) separates concerns across five modules — prompting, generation, discrimination, action execution, and tooling — coordinated through shared state.
-It's clean and debuggable.
+The Modular Agent (from METR's poking-agents) separates concerns across five modules: prompting, generation, discrimination, action execution, and tooling, coordinated through shared state.
+It is clean and debuggable.

 The ARG Agent (ours) takes a more aggressive approach with solution tree exploration, beam search across multiple solution paths, configurable search policies, and self-reflection mechanisms for analyzing execution failures.
 Different configuration packs optimize for speed, reasoning depth, or comprehensive exploration.